One of the key roles of a hospital perinatal and paediatric pathology service is to conduct post-mortem examinations

-The primary purpose of a hospital perinatal and paediatric pathology service is to conduct post-mortem examinations.
-The great majority of paediatric post-mortems in Northern Ireland are babies who are stillborn, as well as late miscarriages and babies who survive only a short time after birth It also includes, much more rarely, hospital post-mortem examinations of older babies and children.
+The great majority of paediatric post-mortems in Northern Ireland are babies who are stillborn, as well as late miscarriages and babies who survive only a short time after birth.
+It also includes, much more rarely, hospital post-mortem examinations of older babies and children.

 Post-mortem examinations are currently being carried out on an interim basis at Alder Hey Children’s NHS Foundation Trust in Liverpool.